Nigecat/Plexi/README.md

 The only required token is the `DISCORD_TOKEN`.
 However, errors will occur if the program attempts to access any of the other keys.

-The bot can be started with `npm start`, but for development it is recommended to use docker. `docker-compose up` can be used to start the bot and a mongodb instance for testing.
+The bot can be started with `npm start`, but for development it is recommended to use docker. `docker-compose up --build` can be used to start the bot and a mongodb instance for testing.
 The files are automatically rebuilt if they are changed.
 The container will have to be manually restarted if a file that is not a command is updated.
 Commands can be reloaded by running `$reload` through discord.